liana-p/narrat-engine/docs/features/hud-stats.md

 ---
+title: HUD Stats
 description: >-
-  HUD Stats are number values that automatically appear in the HUD at the top right of the screen and can be controlled via game scripts.
+  HUD Stats in Narrat are number values that automatically appear in the HUD at the top right of the screen and can be controlled via game scripts.
 ---